 This post is not sponsored, but it does contain affiliate links, meaning if you make a purchase via one of my links, I may make a commission at no additional cost to you.
 Thank you for your support!

-Did the knit the Rice Jumper?
+Did you knit the Rice Jumper?
 How did it turn out?
 Do you have more tips and hacks to share?